 Blue diamonds which have been enhanced should also come with a GIA or IGI certification.

-Overstock has a small selection of enhanced blue diamond rings, as you can see the price range is much lower than natural or man made fancy diamonds:
+Overstock has a small selection of enhanced blue diamond rings, with a price range much lower than natural or man made fancy diamonds:

 Ebay also has a large selection of enhanced fancy blue diamond engagement rings and bridal sets!